-3. REPLY TO PREVIOUS REVIEW (RESUBMISSIONS ONLY) (PAGE 2.1)
+5. REPLY TO PREVIOUS REVIEW (resubmissions only) (PAGE 3.1)

-IF THE APPLICATION IS A NEW SUBMISSION of a non-competitive renewal, upload the provided template with "Not Applicable" in the body.
-In the rare case of a resubmission, this section should clearly and briefly address the points raised in the previous reviews and direct the reader to the specific sections where text revisions have been made.
-Text changed in response to reviewers' comments should be identifiable in the revised application (e.g. bold type, line in the margin, underlining, etc).
+IF THE APPLICATION IS A NEW SUBMISSION upload the provided template with "Not Applicable" in the body.
+For resubmissions this section should clearly and briefly address the points raised in the previous reviews and direct the reader to the specific sections where text revisions have been made.
+Text changed in response to reviewers' comments should be identifiable in the revised application (e.g. bold type, line in the margin underlining, etc).
+This section should not exceed 3 pages.

-4. PREVIOUS CRITIQUES (RESUBMISSIONS ONLY)
+6. PREVIOUS CRITIQUES (resubmissions only)